-Cohen, Fritzsche and Ovshinskey $(CFO)^{1.11}$ constructed a simple basic band model of disorder semiconductors.
+Cohen, Fritzsche and Ovashinskey (CFO)^{2.11} constructed a simple basic band model of disorder semiconductors.
 In the CFO model the mobility edges, the energies at which states change their character from localized to extended state play an important role.
-In 1969, Cohen showed that the conductivity dE{c} vanishes at the mobility edge.
+In 1969, Cohen showed that the conductivity σE_c vanishes at the mobility edge.
 Cohen showed that, an electron in localized state is effectively trapped by the polarised or disorted lattice and it can move from one localized state to another by hopping or tunneling.
-This hopping process of conduction produces an energy gap in disordered lattice in which the mobility is negligible.
+This hopping process of conduction produces an energy gap in disordered lattice in which the mobility is hegligible.
 This energy gap has also been described by CFO as, mobility gap in contrast with the conventional crystalline semiconductor band gap in which the density of states is zero.
 The edges of mobility gap are sharp but sharpness remains unresolved.

-Fig.(1.24) shows that tail states extend across the gap in the structureless distribution.
+Figure (2.24) shows that tail states extend across the gap in the structureless distribution.
 The decrease of localized state destroy sharpness of conduction and valence band edges.
 The author said that in chalcogenide alloys disorder is high the tails of conduction and valence bands overlap leading density of state in the middle of gap.
 This band overlapping is due to the fact that there are states in the valence band, ordinarily filled, that have higher energies than states in the conduction band that are ordinarily unfilled.
 A redistribution of electrons takes place forming filled state in conduction band tail which are negatively charged and empty state in valence band, which are positively charged.
-This model therefore pins the Fermi level close to the middle of the gap.
-The major objection against CFO model was high transparency of amorphous chalcogenide below well defint ed absorption edge.
+This model therefore pins the fermi level close to the middle of the gap.
+The major objection against CFO model was high transparency of amorphous chalcogenide below well defined absorption edge.
 2) DAVIS-MOTT MODEL :

-Mott 1.17 has discussed the behaviour of carrier mobility to be expected in localized and non-localized states.
-He has shown the mobility due to conduction by hopping, in the completely localized state is smaller than in non-localized state.
+Mott^{2.17} has discussed the behaviour of carrier mobility to be expected in localized and non-localized states.
+He has shown the mobility due to conduction by hopping in the completely localized state is smaller than in nonlocalized state.
 Further he concludes that at low temperature the mobility of conduction is 10 times smaller than that of hopping electrons.

-According to Daivs and Mott 1.17 the tails of localized state should be narrow and extend few tenths of electron volt into forbidden gap.
-Fig.(1.25 a).
-Ec and Ev represent energies which separate the ranges where states are localized and extended.
-The centre band split into donor and acceptor bands which also pins the Fermi level as shown in Fig.(1.24b).
+According to Davis and Mott, the tails of localized state should be narrow and extend few tenths of electron volt into forbidden gap .
+(Figure 2.25a) E_c and E_v represent energies which separate the ranges where states are localized and extended.
+The centre band split into donor and acceptor bands which also pins the fermi level as shown in Figure (2.24b).
 Mott suggested that transition from extended to localized state, mobility drops by several order of magnitude producing mobility edge.
-The concept of localization state says that mobility is zero at $T = O^{\circ}K$.
-The interval between E{c} and E{v} is called mobility gap.
+The concept of localization state says that mobility is zero at $T = 0^{\circ}K$.
+The interval between E_c and E_v is called mobility gap.

-Cohen 1.18 suggested for dependence of mobility that there should not be an abrupt but rather continuous drop of mobility occurring in the extended state just inside mobility edge.
-In this intermediate range the mean free path of carriers becomes of the order of the interatomic spacing
+Cohen^{2.18} suggested for dependence of mobility that there should not be an abrupt but rather continuous drop of mobility occurring in the extended state just inside mobility edge.
+In this intermediate range the mean free path of carriers becomes of the order of the interatomic spacing so that ordinary transport theory based on Boltzmann equation cannot be used.
+Cohen described the transport as Brownian motion in which the carriers are under the influence of the continuous scattering.
+3) SMALL-POLARON MODEL :